gu-fan/riv.vim/doc/riv.rst

     default is ``"TODO,DONE;FIXME,FIXED;START,PROCESS,STOP"``,

-    :Note: the end of each group is considered as the 'DONE' keyword
+    :Note: the last one of each group is considered as the finish keyword.

 * Datestamps: